Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/04_gaia_and_shiva.md

   </tr>
 </table>

-The Oracle of Darkness then respawns (everyone should swap over to target her), and should be taken by the ST.
+The Oracle of Darkness then respawns a little east of center, before teleporting south.

+Two things need to happen:

+1. Both tanks **turn their tank stance off** (we do *not* want the tanks to hold hate on the Oracle of Darkness).
+2. Everybody swap over and attack the Oracle of Darkness (along with the 2-minute burst).

 They will shortly begin their first joint mechanic.